Caffeinechic/Personal-Portfolio/README.md

 # Prayas Chavda - Portfolio Website

-A modern, responsive portfolio website for Prayas Chavda, an AI Engineer and Full-Stack Developer specializing in Generative AI, NLP, and web development.
+A modern, responsive portfolio website for Prayas Chavda, an AI Engineer and Full-Stack Developer specializing in Generative AI, NLP and web development.

 ## 🌟 Features